QData/TextAttack/README.md

 tokenizer = load_tokenizer()
 ```

-Then, run an attack with the argument `--model_from_file my_model.py`.
+Then, run an attack with the argument `--model-from-file my_model.py`.
 The model and tokenizer will be loaded automatically.

 #### Dataset from a file